Roughosing/RestServicePython/README.md

 # RestServicePython
 Python Worker-Manager distributed system for calculating code complexity

-This python code requires a few dependecies in order to run, most notably Dask and Radon.
+This python code requires a few dependecies in order to run, most notably Flask and Radon.
 If you do not currently have these installed on python you can add both of them via pip as so:

     pip install radon       # API for calculating code complexity